widged/gb-elm-language/en/type/09-maybe and result.md

 ```
 #### handling Maybe values

+You have to use a case expression to ensure that you have covered all possibilities.

 ```elm
 type alias User = { name : String , age : Maybe In }